inthecloud247/kdocker-base/README.md

 ### Introduction

-A base linux image based on ubuntu:12.04.3-LTS Supervisord and OpenSSH server have been pre-installed in this image.
+A base linux image based on ubuntu:12.04.3-LTS Supervisord, Hekad, Cron, sshd and standard build utils have been pre-installed in this image.
 It will serve as base image for all the kdocker series of Docker images.

 ### Usage